Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/MIGRATION_GUIDE.md

 A natural question to ask when considering whether to adopt a new version of the library is what the benefits of doing so would be.
 As Azure Form Recognizer has matured and been embraced by a more diverse group of developers, we have been focused on learning the patterns and practices to best support developer productivity and add value to our customers.
-So We're rebranding the package name to Azure `Document Intelligence`.
+So We're rebranding the package name to Azure `AnalyzedDocument Intelligence`.

 ## Features Added